 Rotterdam used to have a lot of cinemas, do check the Bioscooproute, but most of them slowly disappeared from the streets.
 Some only to remain with names like Corso or Thalia.
 Youngsters visit them now and they probably don’t even know what the venues were before the spaces were turned into a club.

 The surviving theatres Lantaren Venster (LV) (check out the Lantaren Venster article) and Cinerama are the two left standing with an alternative program besides the mainstream Pathé.

-Whereas LV has a more alternative program (Spanish movies, Italian oldies, gay minded films and retrospectives), Cinerama also shows movies with a commercial edge, e.g. the movie hit Slumdog Millionaire or the latest Bond film.
+Whereas LV has a more alternative program (Spanish movies, Italian oldies, gay minded films and retrospectives), Cinerama also shows movies with a commercial edge, e.g. the movie hit Slumdog Millionaire or the latest Scorsese “The Wolf of Wall Street”.

-Both have nice cafés to hang around before and after the movie, and are frequented by a mixed and interesting crowd.
+Both have nice cafés to hang around before/after the movie and are frequented by a mixed and interesting crowd.
 There’s usually also a DJ on Friday/Sat eve so you can hang out a bit longer after the movie.

 These locations are also part of the annual International Filmfestival Rotterdam at the end of January and other events or are for rent.